Fair Allocation based on Diminishing Differences: Binary Utilities

-The Binary assumption appears much more restrictive than the DD assumption.
-For every $\pref$, the set $\ubin(\pref)$ contains only $M$ utility functions --- much less than $\udd(\pref)$.
+At first glance, the Binary assumption seems much more restrictive than the DD assumption.
+For every $\pref$, the set $\ubin(\pref)$ contains only $m$ utility functions --- much less than $\udd(\pref)$.
 Therefore, one could expect NBIN-fairness to be easier to satisfy than NDD-fairness.
 But this is not the case: NBIN-fairness is equivalent to necessary fairness and PBIN-fairness is equivalent to possible fairness.
 This follows from the following theorem. \begin{theorem} For every item-ranking $\succ$ and every multi-bundles $X,Y$: